U.S. Olympic Committee Press Release WINNIPEG, Canada

 “Not to sound conceited, but this week I was very confident.
 I was in pretty good shape, felt strong and felt good.
 I needed this win.
 It was a big win for me.”

 Norwin Student Gets a Kick From Karate -Pittsburgh Post Gazette By Torsten Ove

 At Allegheny Shotokan “Viola Karate” we teach our kids much more than punches and kicks.
+We are martial wayists (budoka) or those who practice the martial way.
 We prepare them for the real battles–Mental.
 Mokuso is the Japanese term for meditation and we have adopted this practice to help clear our minds before we train.
 For our Norwin Ninjas we refer to this practice as “5-seconds of Shizuka” a Sensei Says skill.
 Loosely translated it means, “5-seconds of silence” and helps calm the children down after a fun drill.
 Either way, Mokuso is practiced to help relieve stress, sharpen our minds, and channel energy.

 Mokuso 黙想 is an opportunity to eliminate all the stress weighing you down and enter a state of peace.
 This does not have any religious significance at our dojo, it is purely an exercise for controlling our emotions and concentration.

 黙 (mo/dama) Silent

 While in your “silent thoughts” you should practice correct breathing.
 This will help relive tension (stress).
 It should be from your 腹 “hara” aka belly (not your stomach but more of a metaphysical area).
 Why?
 Your center is where your energy is stored.
 If you observe a new born, or even animals you will notice the abdominal breathing.
 As adults, we tend to breath more from our chest.